Heathfield & Waldron Parish Council

 The Parish Council Offices are open Monday to Friday 9.30 am - 1.00 pm and 1.30 pm to 3.00 pm

-Telephone No 01435 865700 or email info@hwpc.org.uk
+Our Telephone Number is 01435 865700 or email info@hwpc.org.uk

 Any Planning enquiries should be addressed to the Assistant Clerk - Fiona Hensher - email: asstclerk@hwpc.org.uk

-Wealden Draft Local Plan Consultation dates released
+Wealden Local Plan Response

 Public Spaces Protection Order